- Date:

 Our frontline staff allow us to engage with customers and respond to their changing needs.
 Our staff also engage with community organisations, local government, service delivery agencies and other departments and agencies.

-DGS will continue to implement its operating model which is designed with an emphasis on single teams providing standardised, shared services to multiple customers.
-We use customer feedback to improve and transform services and we will work with our partners across state and local government to remove the silos that affect accessibility of services.
+DGS will continue to implement its operating model which is designed with an emphasis on teams providing standardised, shared services to multiple customers.
+We use customer feedback to improve and transform services, and we will work with our partners across state and local government to remove the silos that affect accessibility of services.

 Building an inclusive culture must be central to how we operate.
 Inclusion and accessibility will be at the heart of all we do to ensure that our services reflect the needs of our diverse community.
 We value diversity of perspectives and thoughts which is why we are strongly committed to ensuing we attract and celebrate a diverse and inclusive workplace.
 To encourage this DGS offers traineeships for cyber security, internships and graduate programs that attract candidates from diverse backgrounds.

 As stewards of the public sector, we are committed to nurturing a culture of integrity and we demonstrate integrity in our daily work.
-We are committed to ensuring a strong integrity culture and ensuring integrity discussions are embedded in our day to day work and decision making, and that staff have avenues to raise integrity matters anonymously and safely.
+We are committed to ensuring a strong integrity culture and ensuring integrity discussions are embedded in our day-to-day work and decision making, and that staff have avenues to raise integrity matters anonymously and safely.

-DGS is committed to ensuring the psychological safety and wellbeing of all our people and will continue to monitor and respond to staff feedback through the People Matter Survey to ensure DGS provides a workplace for its people to thrive.
+We will continue to monitor and respond to staff feedback through the People Matter Survey to ensure DGS provides a workplace for its people to thrive.

 Our partnerships

-- Customers
+- customers

-- Government departments, agencies and State Owned Entities
+- government departments, agencies and state-owned entities

-- Local councils
+- councils

-- Commonwealth, State and Territory governments
+- Commonwealth, state and territory governments

-- Community service organisations
+- community service organisations

-- Industry bodies and private sector providers.
+- industry bodies and unions.

 Financial and asset outlook

-Table 1: Comprehensive operating statement – estimates ($ million)
+Comprehensive operating statement ($ million)

 Net result from continuing operations | ||||